 Many things contribute to the demise of a relationship.
 Reasons can range from outright hatred towards a partner to less drastic reasons such as personal differences.
-Though it’s common to think that being dumped is difficult, naming reasons for leaving someone can oftentimes be just as difficult.
+But what are the valid reasons to break up with someone?

 Everyone has different reasons for not wanting to be in a relationship with someone.
 But if you’re looking for valid, straightforward and common reasons for leaving your partner, here are the most reasonable grounds for breaking up with someone.

 Whether it’s you or your partner who has been unfaithful, the mere fact that there’s a third party involved can be enough to instigate a breakup.
 If your partner has cheated on you, and you can’t find it in your heart to forgive them or to let go of a grudge, then this can be reason enough to end things.

 We know how easy it is to give your partner the benefit of the doubt when they cheated or betrayed you, but the fact is, if they did it once, they’d do it again.
 Infidelity is one of the highly valid reasons to break up with someone.
 Even if you did try to mend the relationship, trust isn’t that easy to repair in relationships.

 On the other hand, if you were the unfaithful one, you can say that you no longer believe that your relationship will work because of what you did.
 [Read: 8 things you need to do before forgiving a cheater]

 Whether it’s physical, emotional, or mental abuse, you should never tolerate this in a relationship.
 The moment you experience this, don’t just walk away – run far from the relationship.
 No one should be subjected to abuse of any kind, especially if it’s brought about by a person whom you thought you could trust.